lihloway/tp/docs/UserGuide.md

   *Students matching at least one team keyword will be returned (i.e. `OR` search)*
 - `find n/alex david t/F12-3 T11-2` returns all students from team `F12-3` and `T11-2` with names `Alex` or `David`<br>
   *If both `n/` and `/t` tags are used, students with the queried names in the specified teams will be returned (i.e. `AND` search)*

+### Importing data from a JSON file: `import`

+Imports address book data from an existing JSON file into SWEatless.

+Format: `import f/FILE_PATH`

+- The specified file must exist and be a valid SWEatless address book JSON file.
+- Relative paths are resolved inside the data/ folder.
+- The imported file replaces the current address book data.
+- If the file cannot be read or is invalid, SWEatless will display an error message.

+Examples:

+- `import f/my_import.json` Imports address book data from data/my_import.json.
+- `import f/C:\Users\user\Desktop\tp.json` Imports tp.json from desktop (absolute path)

+### Exporting data to a JSON file: `export`

+Exports the current SWEatless address book data into a JSON file.

+Format: `export f/FILE_PATH`

+- The exported file will be saved inside the data/ folder by default, unless an absolute path is specified.
+- If the specified file already exists, it will be overwritten.
+- The file must have a .json extension (it will be added automatically if omitted).
+- The command creates the target directory automatically if it does not exist.

+Examples:

+- `export` Exports the current address book to the user's default download folder
+- `export f/my_export.json` Exports the current address book to data/my_export.json.
+- `export f/C:\Users\user\Desktop\tp.json` Exports to the specified absolute path outside the project folder.

 ### Listing all students : `list`